TL;DR

 You describe the feature in plain language.
 Tekk asks 3-6 questions based on what it found in your code.
 Not "who is the target user?" but "your UserService already handles roles.
 Should the new permissions extend that or live in a separate layer?"

 Then it writes the full spec.
 TL;DR. Building / Not Building scope boundaries.
 Subtasks with acceptance criteria and file references.
 Assumptions with risk levels.
 You hand the spec to Cursor or Claude Code and they execute correctly.
+This is spec driven development in practice — write the precise spec first, then let the agent execute.

 Expert review when you need a second opinion